Slins-23/bookmaps/README.md

 ![extensionsettings_before](https://user-images.githubusercontent.com/35003248/198834795-252a38b0-8b7a-470a-9a9d-614e8f982216.png)

-Then, all you have to do is paste the API key in the textbox and click the "Update" button.
+Then, all you have to do is paste the API key in the textbox and click the `Update` button.
 If your key is not valid (i.e. wrong key, blacklisted, api server is unreachable), you will be warned and the extension won't update it.

 ![extensionsettings_after](https://user-images.githubusercontent.com/35003248/198834808-15592811-8445-470d-9469-c50546c47c77.png)